ArctosDB/documentation-wiki/_how_to/How_To_Bulkload_Identifiers_Relationships.markdown

 ---
 title: How To Bulkload Identifiers and Relationships
 layout: default_toc
-author: Michelle Koo (original by Andy Doll, Teresa J. Mayfield-Meyer)
+authors: Michelle Koo (original by Andy Doll, Teresa J. Mayfield-Meyer)
-date: 2023-11-06
+date_updated: 2023-11-06
 ---

 # How To Bulkload Identifiers and Relationships